-The auction is then held to allocate the frequencies that are still available after the first round of commitment-based spectrum awards.
-The qualified applicants, regardless of whether or not they obtain a block in the previous phase, will thus have the possibility of acquiring additional frequencies, divided by 10 MHz block.
-The initial price set for the first block of 10 MHz is determined by the reserve price set by the Government, after which Arcep will conduct this multi-round auction as follows.
+The auction will then be held to allocate the frequencies that are still available after the first round of commitment-based spectrum awards.
+The qualified applicants, regardless of whether or not they obtain a block in the previous phase, will thus have the possibility of acquiring additional frequencies, divided by 10MHz block.
+The initial price set for the first block of 10 MHz is set at 70 million euros, after which Arcep will conduct this multi-round auction as follows.